BEFORE YOU GO...

 The European Union was brought into the global spotlight after various member states launched an investigation into Denmark’s largest bank, Danske Bank, that facilitated suspicious transactions worth over 200 billion euros through its small Estonian branch between 2007 and 2015.
 Historically, the EU has had to rely on national authorities for the implementation of AML policies in such instances.

 To fix this, the formation of a new Anti-Money Laundering Authority (AMLA) has been positioned at the heart of the new AML Proposal.
 The AMLA will aim to address the current shortcomings in AML/CFT supervision within the EU.
 It will act as the central authority that monitors coordination between national authorities to ensure that anti-money laundering rules are applied with consistency across all the member states.
-The AMLA will also enable cooperation among national FIUs (Financial Intelligence Units) and facilitate joint analyses among them for the efficient detection of illegal cross-border financial flows.
+The AMLA will also enable cooperation among national FIUs (Financial Intelligence Units) and facilitate joint analyzes among them for the efficient detection of illegal cross-border financial flows.

 Suggested Read: Danske Bank Facing the Long-term Cost of Money Laundering